Aurelienjunior/ecoai-caasi-web/README.md

-# Welcome to your EcoAI by Caasitech project!
+# Welcome to your EcoAI by Caasitech Web Project!

-Follow these steps:
+Follow these steps to get started:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.